-“So, usually the eastern side of the storm has winds opposite of the winds aloft, so that’s where you have high levels of (vertical) sheer,” Ward said.
+“So, usually the eastern side of the storm has winds opposite of the winds aloft, so that’s where you have high levels of (vertical) shear,” Ward said.

 They’re often well away from the cyclone’s eye …

-Most tornadoes happen in a tropical cyclone’s outer rain bands, about 50 to 200 miles from the center, though some have been spawned near the inner core, NOAA said.
+Most tornadoes happen in a tropical cyclone’s outer rain bands, about 50 to 300 miles from the center, though some have been spawned near the inner core, NOAA says.